AleksVisDS/MLCvis/README.md

 Load the files in `Example/` as instructed by the interface.

 ## How do I use my own data?
-Take a look at `Example/` directory and adapt your data. in general, you need:
+Take a look at `Example/` directory and adapt your data.
+You need:
 * A list of labels like in `Examples/categories.csv`
 * Ground truth with ID, title, and label vector.
 The title is used to access the image files located in `RawData/` in this example.
 * Prediction files: Array of binary label vectors.